palewire/first-github-scraper/docs/index.rst

 * Create a GitHub repository to store your code
 * Use Python to scrape data from the web
 * Configure GitHub Actions to schedule the scrape
-* Automatically log the results to the repository
+* Automatically save the results to the repository
 * Send a Slack notification when new data arrive

 Table of contents